 Review/Assessment of Existing General Plan and Community Plans: The consultants analyzed fifteen existing community plans, eleven approved by the Board of Supervisors and four in draft form.
+The plans were reviewed by the Board of Supervisors and four in draft form.
 The plans were reviewed with respect to the following topics and characteristics: consistent or inconsistent structure; areas of distinction; land use designation systems; socioeconomic characteristics; land use allocation maps; zoning consistency; communities of interest/unincorporated communities boundaries; linkages with other areas; potential CETAP, MSHCP impacts; and growth predictions.